ChrisYangS/INFO411_Assgniment2/README.md

 2. assignment2_model_training
 3. Dashboard

-## Note:
+## Julia Workbooks:

 1. When you run the first document.
 This file contains the code to apply exploratory data analysis on the dataset.
-Then, it will apply data imputation to clean data by dropping ca columns which have more than 99% missing data, and apply knn method to fulflil the rest of missing data.
+Then, it will apply data imputation to clean data by dropping ca columns which have more than 99% missing data, and apply knn method to fulfil the rest of missing data.
 The cleaned data will be saved in the `cleaned_data` folder.
 This dataset will be used in the next document.
 2. the second Julia file will apply the model training on the cleaned data.
 We